sgheidi/TetrisFriends/README.md

 ## Other notes

-- Entire codebase written from scratch and follows Google C++ Style
+- Entire codebase written from scratch and closely follows Google C++ Style

 - Code is well commented, easy to read and modify